 ?
 Are you pulling your flute too far back on the right ?

 ?
-Are you over-stretching your left arm and shoulder to reach the flute
+Are you over-stretching your left arm and shoulder to reach the flute and the keys ?

 ?
 Are you twisting your body too much to the right ?

 ?
 Are you perhaps turning your head too much to the left while trying to move your body and arm/shoulder to the right ?